 (21) Grasping at the boon experiences, clung to as good, releases itself into its own place.
 Deceptive confusion, conceived of as bad, in its self-nature, is pure in the sphere (of voidness).
 Normal awareness is without ridding or adopting, parting or attaining.
 May I gain stable realization of the (deepest) truth, the actual nature, parted from mental fabrication.

 (22) The self-nature of wandering beings is always that of a Buddha.
 Yet, by the power of not realizing this, they endlessly roam in samsara.
 May I develop unbearable compassion on my continuum for limited beings with boundless suffering.

 (23) While showing affection with a display of unbearable compassion not at all impeded, the essential nature – the (deepest) meaning of voidness – nakedly dawns.
 May I always meditate day and night, without separation from this supreme path of the unified pair, parted from points of deviation.

-(24) (Having attained) the extrasensory eyes and advanced awareness arisen from the power of meditation, having ripened limited beings, having cleansed everything into Buddha-fields, and having fulfilled Buddha-Dharma practitioners' prayers for actualizations.
-May I reach the endpoint of fulfilling, ripening, and cleansing, and become a Buddha.
+(24) (Having attained) the extrasensory eyes and heightened awareness arisen from the power of meditation, having ripened limited beings, having cleansed everything into Buddha-fields, and having fulfilled Buddha-Dharma practitioners’ prayers for actualizations, may I reach the endpoint of fulfilling, ripening and cleansing, and become a Buddha.